 - 4.1.
-The Combined Authority consists of the following Members: - (a) a directly elected Mayor; - (b) an elected Member appointed by each of the Constituent Councils; - (c) a representative of the Business Board (Local Enterprise Partnership); and - (d) Non-Constituent Members (non-voting) as may be admitted to the Combined Authority from time to time.
+The Combined Authority consists of the following Members: - (a) a directly elected Mayor; - (b) an elected Member appointed by each of the Constituent Councils; - (c) a representative of the Business Board (Local Enterprise Partnership); and - (d) .

 5. Combined Authority